Local Normal Forms of Noncommutative Functions: Introduction

-We furthermore insist that the elements of $\scrS_n$ should be \emph{normal forms}, namely that if $f,g\in\scrS_n$ with $f\neq g$, then the resulting Jacobi algebras are not isomorphic.
-Building on foundational algebraic results of Iyudu--Shkarin \cite{IS}, in Appendix~\ref{J appendix} we show that, for small $\mathfrak{J}$-dimension $n$, \ref{motivating problem} essentially reduces to a problem in $d\le3$ variables.
+Ideally, the elements of $\scrS_\jd$ would be \emph{normal forms}, namely that if $f,g\in\scrS_\jd$ with $f\neq g$, then the resulting Jacobi algebras are not isomorphic.
+Building on foundational algebraic results of Iyudu--Shkarin \cite{IS}, in Appendix~\ref{J appendix} we show that, for small $\mathfrak{J}$-dimension~$\jd$, \ref{motivating problem} essentially reduces to a problem in $d\le2$ variables.

-Below we will focus mainly on the situation $n\leq 1$, which is already highly non-trivial.
-Exactly as in Arnold, such precise numerical restrictions are often only motivated afterwards, by their answer and by the incredibly rich families that they describe.
-The restriction $n\leq 1$ is also, happily, the condition needed for the applications to birational geometry.
+We will focus mainly on the situation $\jd\leq 1$, which is already highly non-trivial.
+Below we will observe, in the noncommutative context, exactly the same phenomena as in Arnold \cite{Arnold}, whereby such precise numerical restrictions are often only motivated afterwards, by their answer and by the incredibly rich families that they describe.
+The restriction $\jd\leq 1$ is also, happily, the condition needed for the applications to birational geometry.
 We do however remark that it is not even clear that the set $\scrS_0$ is countable, never mind $\scrS_1$, and there is certainly no prima facie reason why ADE should enter.